KTH/kursutveckling-admin-web/README.md

 Later this files can be found on public pages 'About course memo' served by `kurs-pm-web` and for a short time on pages served by `kursinfo-web`.
 User can choose several course offerings and upload the same course memo file.
 It will be upload once in blob storage while in a database data about file and course offering will be saved per course offering.
 User can delete uploaded course memo or replace by a new one.
 The history of uploaded course-memos will be saved in api data.

-The app consists of two pages which is used to upload a new memo or to change a published one.
+- The app consists of two pages which is used to upload a new memo or to change a published one.
 To do it user will go through three step: Choose a course offering(s), write data, upload a course analyses pdf file, course memo pdf file (history), review it, save it as a draft or publish it.

 ```
 localhost:3000/kursinfoadmin/kursutveckling/:courseCode
 ```
+- There is a page is called Preview, which is used to show a draft data to a person who gets a link and has other type of teacher rights to access this course, only read rights

 ### API:s